What Is Remote IoT Device Management and How Does It Work?

 What is remote IoT device management and how does it work

-The Internet of things can be regarded as an ecosystem, it can connect multiple devices through Bluetooth, wifi, lora, and zigbee wireless network, etc. Common devices include temperature and humidity sensors, 3-axis sensors, tracking sensors, and so on.
-Each device has its exclusive IP address for easy identification.
-After connecting to device management, a large amount of data is automatically collected and transmitted without human intervention.
-It helps you monitor the up-time and troubleshoot problems with these devices.
-In this article we will get deeply on the definition and other topics can be covered regarding to remote IoT device management.
+The onset of Industry 4.0 and exponential growth of connected devices has led to the advent of remote IoT device management solutions.
+IoT can be regarded as an ecosystem, it can connect multiple smart devices through wireless networks such as Bluetooth, WiFi, and LoRa.
+Smart devices like beacons, sensors, and trackers are common, each assigned a unique IP address for identification.
+After connecting to device management, a large amount of data is automatically collected and transmitted without human intervention, aiding in monitoring and troubleshooting.
+In this article, we will get deeply into the definition and other topics regarding remote IoT device management.

 How does remote IoT device management

-Provisioning is the first step in IoT device management, where a smart device needs to be connected to the Internet in order to work properly.
-This step is to create an account for the first time, and set up a network connection.
+Provisioning is the first step in IoT remote device management, where a smart device needs to be connected to the Internet in order to work properly.
+Provisioning brings new IoT devices onto the network.
+It involves:

 1. Complete the first connection between the IoT solution and device by registering the device.